By Selena Garrison, University of Florida

 - Memberships (gym, professional associations, etc)

 Flexible expenses generally vary in amount month-to-month and don’t usually include an agreement or contract.
-Usually, people have more control over variable expenses and can look to these areas to cut back on spending if money gets tight or they want to focus on different financial goals like saving and paying off debt.
+Usually, people have more control over variable expenses and can look to these areas to cut back on spending if money gets tight or if they want to focus on different financial goals like saving and paying off debt.
 They include things like:

 - Food (groceries, eating out, vending machines)